|

 | |

-a summer on BIG D FM while a college student.
+summer of 1967 on BIG D FM while a student.
 But his interest

 in WDRC started when he was in high school; he and his best